Gabriel Leung

-Gabriel Matthew Leung GBS JP FRCP FRCPE (梁卓偉 (Loeng4 Coek3 Wai5), born 6 November 1972) is the Executive Director (Charities and Community) of the Hong Kong Jockey Club.
-From 2013 to 2022, he was the longest-serving Dean of Medicine at the University of Hong Kong, where he was also the inaugural Helen and Francis Zimmern Professor in Population Health.
-Formerly, he was Hong Kong's first Under Secretary for Food and Health and fifth Director of the Office of the Chief Executive at the Government of Hong Kong.
+Gabriel Matthew Leung GBS JP FRCP FRCPE (梁卓偉 (Loeng4 Coek3 Wai5), born 6 November 1972) is a Hong Kong physician and epidemiologist, currently serving as the executive director (Charities and Community) of the Hong Kong Jockey Club.
+From 2013 to 2022, he was the longest-serving dean of medicine at the University of Hong Kong, where he was also the inaugural Helen and Francis Zimmern Professor in Population Health.
+Formerly, he was Hong Kong's first undersecretary for food and health and fifth director of the Office of the Chief Executive at the Government of Hong Kong.